athenavm/athena/README.md

 # Athena

 Athena is a prototype deterministic smart contract engine that serves as the [Spacemesh network VM][2], and Athena is being designed and built by the [Spacemesh][8] team.
 However, Athena is designed to be modular and largely protocol-agnostic so [it will run on other chains][9].
 Contributions and integrations are welcome.

-Athena includes a virtual machine (VM) based on the RISC-V ISA, including support for [RV32IM][10] and [RV32EM][1], an interpreter/compiler for running smart contract code, and related tooling.
-The VM is modular and features a mature FFI that can be integrated into any language that supports CFFI.
-For more information on the Athena project and its goals see [Introducing Athena][2] and the [Athena project updates][3].
+Athena includes a virtual machine (VM) based on the RISC-V ISA, including support for [RV32EM][1], an interpreter/compiler for running smart contract code, and related tooling.
+The VM features a C FFI that can be integrated into any language that supports interop with C. For more information on the Athena project and its goals see [Introducing Athena][2] and the [Athena project updates][3].

 ## Project Goals
 - **Developer Experience**: Provide a robust environment with extensive tooling support.